reiinakano/invariant-risk-minimization/README.md

 by Arjovsky, et. al.

-After trying lots of hyperparameters and various tricks, this implementation seems to consistently achieve the paper-reported values (train accuracy > 70%, test accuracy > 60%), though there might be a bit of instability depending on the random seed.
+After trying lots of hyperparameters and various tricks, this implementation seems to consistently achieve close to the paper-reported values (train accuracy > 70%, test accuracy > 60%), though there might be a bit of instability depending on the random seed.